Bible & Common Prayer Book Society Of The Episcopal Church

 How does Bible & Common Prayer Book Society Of The Episcopal Church spend its money?

 Bible & Common Prayer Book Society Of The Episcopal Church directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Bible & Common Prayer Book Society Of The Episcopal Church tax-deductible?